-- (a) access, distribute and use services and applications of their choice available through the Internet, subject to reasonable and non- discriminatory network management; - (b) connect devices of their choice to the Internet, provided that such devices comply with the requirements in the territory where they are used and do not harm the network; and - (c) have access to information on the network management practices of their Internet access service supplier.
+- (a) access, distribute and use services and applications of their choice available through the Internet, subject to reasonable and non-discriminatory network management; - (b) connect devices of their choice to the Internet, provided that such devices comply with the requirements in the territory where they are used and do not harm the network; and

-Article 4.9.
+(c) have access to information on the network management practices of their Internet access service supplier.

 Online Consumer Trust

-- 1. Each Party shall adopt or maintain measures to ensure the effective protection of consumers engaging in electronic commerce transactions, including but not limited to measures that: - (a) proscribe fraudulent and deceptive commercial practices; - (b) require suppliers of goods and services to act in good faith and abide by fair commercial practices, including through the prohibition of charging consumers for unsolicited goods and services; - (c) require suppliers of goods and services to provide consumers with clear and thorough information regarding their identity and contact details (5), as well as information regarding the goods and services, the transaction and the applicable consumer rights; and - (d) grant consumers access to redress to claim their rights, including a right to remedies in cases where goods or services are paid and not delivered or provided as agreed. - 2.
+- 1. Each Party shall adopt or maintain measures to ensure the effective protection of consumers engaging in electronic commerce transactions, including but not limited to measures that: - (a) proscribe fraudulent and deceptive commercial practices; - (b) require suppliers of goods and services to act in good faith and abide by fair commercial practices, including through the prohibition of charging consumers for unsolicited goods and services; - (c) require suppliers of goods and services to provide consumers with clear and thorough information regarding their identity and contact details5, as well as information regarding the goods and services, the transaction and the applicable consumer rights; and - (d) grant consumers access to redress to claim their rights, including a right to remedies in cases where goods or services are paid and not delivered or provided as agreed. - 2.
 The Parties recognise the importance of entrusting their consumer protection agencies or other relevant bodies with adequate enforcement powers and the importance of cooperation between their agencies in the enforcement of their respective domestic laws and regulations related to consumer protection and online consumer trust. - 3.
-The Parties recognise the importance of promoting effective policy frameworks relating to consumer product safety. - (5) In the case of intermediary service suppliers, this also includes the identity and contact details of the actual supplier of the goods and services.
+The Parties recognise the importance of promoting effective policy frameworks relating to consumer product safety.

-Article 4.10.
 Unsolicited Commercial Electronic Messages

-1. In order to protect users effectively against unsolicited commercial electronic messages, each Party shall adopt or maintain measures that:

-- (a) require suppliers of unsolicited commercial electronic messages to facilitate the ability of recipients to prevent ongoing reception of such messages; and - (b) require the consent, as specified according to its domestic laws and regulations, of recipients to receive commercial electronic messages. - 2.
-Each Party shall provide access to recourse against suppliers of unsolicited commercial electronic messages who do not comply with its measures implemented pursuant to paragraph 1.
+- 1. In order to protect users effectively against unsolicited commercial electronic messages, each Party shall adopt or maintain measures that: - (a) require suppliers of unsolicited commercial electronic messages to facilitate the ability of recipients to prevent ongoing reception of such messages; and - (b) require the consent, as specified according to its domestic laws and regulations, of recipients to receive commercial electronic messages.